x-motemen/git-pr-release/README.md

 Configuration
 -------------

 All configuration are taken using `git config`.
+You can write these variables in file `.git-pr-release` (instead of `.git/config` or `~/.gitconfig`) to share project-wise configuration to other collaborators.

 ### `pr-release.token`